LukeShortCloud/rootpages/markdown/c_and_c++.md

 ## Conditionals - While

 While statements can be used to continually run a task while a statement is true.
-A "do-while" statement uses the same concept but garuntees that the tasks will be run at least once.
+A "do-while" statement uses the same concept and guarantees that the tasks will be run at least once.

 Syntax: